Mississippi State Nickname: The Magnolia State

 Meaning of 'The Magnolia State'

 Writers began calling Mississippi the Magnolia State sometime in the late 1800s.
 The nickname caught on because these trees grew everywhere, from town squares to country properties.
 By the early 1900s, the name was common enough that people outside the South recognized it.
-No single person invented the nickname, and it never required official approval to spread.
+No single person invented the nickname, and it never required official approval to spread, especially after recognition of the official Mississippi state tree.

 Mississippi made the magnolia both its state tree and state flower in 1952, reinforcing the connection between the plant and state identity.
 The magnolia blossom appears on the Mississippi state quarter released in 2002.
-Today people recognize Mississippi as the Magnolia State even though the nickname has never been officially adopted by law.
+Today people recognize Mississippi as the Magnolia State even though the nickname has never been officially adopted by law — a pattern shared by several states in the directory of state monikers where informal names outlasted any need for legislation.

 Other Nicknames